 New Orleans is home to numerous museums that are great for families, many of which are participating in Museum Month this August.
 Museum Month is a program where one museum membership gets you access to every participating museum for the entire month.
 If you get a membership to the Children’s Museum, you’ll be able to visit the National WWII Museum, the Jazz Museum, and more than a dozen others, many of which are great for children.
 See the participating museums below to plan a fun-filled itinerary this August.

-Located in the lush greenspace of City Park, the Louisiana Children’s Museum is a treat for children of all ages.
+Also located in the lush greenspace of City Park, the Louisiana Children’s Museum is a treat for children of all ages.
 Kids will love learning about the Mighty Mississippi through the river exhibit and exploring the great outdoors on the museum grounds.
 Book your tickets online in advance.
 You can also grab lunch at Acorn Cafe, the super kid-friendly restaurant located on-site.

 Frequently honored as a top museum in the country, the National WWII Museum is a must on any traveler’s list.
-Telling the story of the American experience during the war, the museum is home to both special and travelling exhibits, a variety of events and a 4D theater experience.
+Telling the story of the American experience during the war, the museum is home to both special and traveling exhibits, a variety of events, and a 4D theater experience.
 A history lesson for children, the interactive elements make learning fun.
 The expansive campus includes a hotel and multiple restaurants.

 Children will delight in the potions and legends of the Pharmacy Museum.
 Housed in the apothecary of America’s first licensed pharmacist, the museum’s collection documents and illustrates the history of medicine during the 19th century.
 It’s one of the most interesting and unique museums New Orleans offers.